 The Importance of a Custom-Fitted Putter

-In every round of golf you play, the putter is the club you'll be using more than any other in your bag.
+In every round of golf, the putter is the club you'll be using more than any other.
 For this reason, every golfer should have a putter that’s properly fitted.
 Greenside Golf Academy can help you get the custom fit that's right for you.

 The static loft (degrees of loft on the putter face) is important as it interacts with the dynamic loft (shaft angle at impact) to give the golfer effective loft.